Education Safeguarding Service

-- Publication of a Safeguarding Newsletter providing critical information and updates for schools and settings three times each year
+- Publication of a child protection newsletter providing critical information and updates for schools and settings

 - Policy lead, monitor and report on care standards in local authority residential special school provision under Standard 20 of the NMS.

 Non-statutory services that can be commissioned for a fee include:

-- Providing centralized training for designated safeguarding staff in education
+- Providing centralised training for designated safeguarding leads in education settings

-- Provision of bespoke training in online safety within a safeguarding framework
+- Provision of bespoke staff training in safeguarding or online safety

 - Independent management investigations